-PARENT/STUDENT USER AGREEMENT FOR ELECTRONIC INFORMATION TECHNOLOGIES

-We are pleased to offer students of the Mason Consolidated Schools access to electronic information technologies including computer networks for electronic mail and the Internet.
+PARENT/STUDENT USER AGREEMENT FOR ELECTRONIC INFORMATION TECHNOLOGIES networks for electronic mail and the Internet.
 To gain access to technology, e.g., e-mail and the Information Superhighway, all students must complete the attached form and return it to their teacher.
 Students under the age of 18 must also obtain written parental permission.
 Students 18 and over must sign their own forms.